What Is Crisis Management?

 No matter what the crisis is, whether it’s financial or reputational, if your company doesn’t have a crisis management strategy in place, it is highly susceptible to being harmed whenever one does occur.
 It may sound daunting, but it doesn’t have to be.
 With the real-time brand sentiment tracking Compass offers, marketers can catch issues when they arise early on so they get ahead of their messaging.
 This ensures that brands can take immediate and proactive measures to limit the fallout from a crisis.
 So, trust in Compass to help you stay on top of your messaging in each phase of crisis management.

-Developing A Crisis Management Plan
+Why Develop A Crisis Management Plan?

 Even though many crises can’t be foreseen, brands need to know how they will respond in the event that a PR crisis arises.
 Oftentimes, the reaction to a situation is more important than the actual event itself.
 So, in the event of a crisis, your company needs to have a plan in place that it can follow to maximize your messaging around it and minimize any damage that could occur.